robger98/portfolio_site/frontend/src/routes/projects/ai-chat/about.md

 <br/><br/>

 #### Backend
+SvelteKit + FastAPI
+<br/><br/>
-The backend is fairly simple, with only a single POST route for sending messages to the backend.
+For messsage handling, I am using Python with FastAPI.
+The API is simple, with only a single POST route for sending messages to the backend.
 The entire chat history is sent in the request message since this example is running without any database for storing different chat histories or chat sessions.